Qatran Tabrizi: Biography

 Qatran seemingly spent all of his life in Azarbaijan and Transcaucasia, where he served under local rulers.
 His diwan was compiled and published by the 20th-century Iranian businessman and collector Hajj Mohammad Nakhjavani (died 1962).
 It contains 3000–10,000 couplets, which mentions about thirty patrons.
 The majority of the odes in his diwan are dedicated to the Rawadid rulers of Tabriz, Abu Mansur Wahsudan (r.
 1019–1059) and his successor Abu Nasr Mamlan II (r.
 1058/9–1070), as well as the Shaddadid rulers of Ganja, Abu'l-Aswar Shavur ibn Fadl (r.
 1022–1067) and Fadl ibn Shavur (r.
 1067–1073).
 Other notable patrons include Abu Dulaf-i Dayrani, the ruler of Nakhchivan.
 Some works have been erroneously attributed to Qatran, such as the Qausnama ("The Book of Arch"), which was in reality the work of a certain Qatran Tirmidhi, who lived 100 years after him.
 Some works of the prominent Persian poet Rudaki (died 941) have also erroneously been attributed to Qatran, due to the similarity of their styles, and the names of their patrons, the Samanid ruler Nasr ibn Ahmad (r.
 914–943) and Abu Nasr Mamlan.
 Qatran was the first poet from Azarbaijan to compose poetry in Dari.
+He also compiled a Persian dictionary called, Tafāsīr fī lughat al-furs, of which there are no known copies left in existence.